joshpaynedesigns/jpbase/plugins/events-calendar-pro/readme.txt

 Remember to always make a backup of your database and files before updating!

 == Changelog ==

+= [7.0.2.1] 2024-08-26 =

+* Security - Prevents PHP Object Serialization exploit for Widgets on Legacy Support.
+Thanks WordFence for the report.

+= [7.0.2] 2024-09-20 =

+* Feature - Adding the Remove Event End Time feature from the Tweaks addon to the Photo, Summary and Map views.
+[TEC-5080]
+* Fix - Resolves a pagination issue when using the `tec_events_pro_custom_tables_v1_series_event_view_slug` filter to override the default Series view.
+[ECP-1589]
+* Fix - Exporting all Attendees as a CSV file in the new Tickets Attendees Page.
+[ET-2094]
+* Fix - Moved event related endpoint registering for Power Automate and Zapier endpoints to Events Calendar Pro.
+[EVA-160]
+* Tweak - Added actions: `tec_events_pro_init`
+* Tweak - Changed views: `v2/map/event-cards/event-card/event/date-time`, `v2/photo/event/date-time`, `v2/summary/date-group/event/date/single`
+* Language - 3 new strings added, 52 updated, 0 fuzzied, and 0 obsoleted

 = [7.0.1] 2024-08-06 =